2021 Anne Braden Program Frequently Asked Questions

 What do the training program fees go towards?

 Catalyst Project is a small, primarily volunteer-based organization with a limited budget.
 We are supported by grassroots fundraising, and fees from some of the political education we do.
 In our attempt to keep the program accessible, we are trying to be creative about ways to cover expenses.
-The training program fee partially covers the expenses of planning, developing and leading the sessions, space rental, developing and printing materials, honorariums for speakers, flights and childcare stipends, food, and much more.
+The training program fee partially covers the expenses of planning, developing and leading the sessions, developing and printing materials, honorariums for speakers, paying for technology tools, childcare stipends, and much more.
 We do not want money to be a reason for you not to participate— please contact us if you have questions about sliding scale or payment programs.

 How was the Anne Braden program developed?